banq/jivejdon/readme.md

 These is no field for last reply post status in jivejdon database, its all states are from posted events projection.

-When a user post a new ForumMessage, a ReplyMessageCreatedEvent event will be fired to event store: JiveMessage, and refresh the snapshot of event: ForumThreadState.
+When a user post a new ForumMessage, a ReplyMessageCreatedEvent event will be saved to event store: JiveMessage,  simultaneously refresh the snapshot of event: ForumThreadState.